 Cash transfers and social-safety-net programs are treated as upside only.
 Nigeria has a national cash-transfer infrastructure and programs targeting vulnerable households, but enrollment, timing, and continuity are uncertain.
 The base simulation therefore does not rely on a predictable government benefit.

-The inflation line matters.
-The research used April 2026 CPI context and kept rent, food, and healthcare claims range-based.
+Inflation can overturn the plan quickly.
+Nigeria's April 2026 inflation data underline how quickly rent, food, and healthcare assumptions can date.
 For a user personalising the simulator, the most important sensitivity is not only investment return.
 It is whether rent and healthcare rise faster than income after age 60.

 Start with rent.
 Replace the retirement spending number with your actual food, utilities, transport, medicine, and rent equivalent.
 If you pay rent annually, keep a separate cash target equal to the next renewal plus moving costs.